-One of the advantages over a traditional production process is what Sobatech calls constant consistency.
-Sobatech’s continuous dough mixing helps food producers to eliminate all variations in: (1) temperature, (2) development and (3) homogeneity.
+One of the advantages over a traditional production process is what Sobatech calls ‘constant consistency’.
+Sobatech’s continuous dough mixing systems help food producers to eliminate all variations in: (1) temperature, (2) development and (3) homogeneity.
 Put differently, Sobatech’s continuous mixers constantly ensure a consistent dough quality.
 Every split second.
 This automated and continuous kneading process results in:

 In a continuous dough mixer there is no head and no tail – meaning every piece of dough has had the same (mechanical) treatment and fermentation process.
 In a batch-wise production process, the yeast keeps working and creates alternations that force operators to intervene manually.
 In a continuous production process there are no variations in homogeneity.
 This allows weighing to be done more accurately.
 This results in less product waste and a higher yield.